 One of the hallmarks of curricula in graduate professional degree programs is to socialize novice professionals about the profession's identity, ethical practice within the field, and sense of professionalism.
 However, with the advent of technology and the era of online venues, the notion of professional identity and boundaries can become blurred.
 In 2000, there was little written on e-professionalism; since then, recommendations have been formulated to help professionals ensure their professional and personal identities are appropriately presented online [100].
+The vestiges of digital footprints might be unintended, but they can have negative professional consequences in the future [13].
+Today, 70% of future employers screen their applicants on social media [13].
 A review found that 63% of employers decided to reject potential employees after finding inappropriate or unprofessional content in their profiles on social networking sites [2; 79].
 A nurse in Sweden was dismissed after she posted a photo of herself holding a piece of flesh during a brain operation [3].
-Another nurse in New York was terminated for uploading a photo of an empty trauma room to her Facebook account [101].
 Agencies and organizations have to weigh the risks and benefits of these online behaviors, including perceived professionalism and potential legal risks of compromising confidentiality [100].

 In professions such as medicine, psychology, social work, mental health counseling, family therapy, and nursing, unprofessional online identities can have negative repercussions for both the client and practitioner.
+This is because practitioners are viewed not merely as individuals but also as trusted representatives of their profession and their employers [65].
 In addition, practitioners searching for information about clients on the Internet can result in damaged relationships and impact care.
 The Internet can be a powerful tool, but it is important to consider how appropriate it is to access information about a client who has not disclosed the information within the therapeutic setting.
 For example, what is the practitioner's ethical obligation if a client posts depressive thoughts that might be indicative of suicidal risk on a social networking site [5]?
 In one scenario, a clinician conducted an Internet search of a young client because the grandfather refused to elaborate about the trauma experienced as a result of the client's parents' plane crash [4].
 When the clinician utilized the information during the search in the therapeutic process, the grandfather terminated the sessions.
 The grandfather perceived this as a violation of privacy, and ultimately the working alliance was adversely affected.
 Even something as seemingly innocuous as sending out an e-mail correspondence from an Internet hotspot or public terminal to a client or a clinical supervisor with the client's name could potentially violate issues of privacy [6].